 We at the firm take this time to reflect on the significance of this historic day and pay tribute to the resilience and indelible achievements of the Black community.
-One hundred and fifty-six years after the first Juneteenth, the byproducts of slavery continue to afflict our nation.
-As we honor slavery’s end, we recognize the important work left to be done in undoing our country’s deeply-rooted legacy of anti-Black racism and injustice.
+One hundred and fifty-seven years after the first Juneteenth, many byproducts of slavery remain in our nation.
+As we honor slavery’s end, we recognize the important work left to be done in undoing our country’s deeply-rooted legacy of racism and injustice.

 As a certified minority-owned law firm, we understand the ongoing impact that implicit bias, discrimination, and institutional racism have had on our communities.
 For this reason, OMLO remains steadfastly committed to advancing diversity, equity, and inclusion (DEI) in the legal profession by creating a work environment that includes talent from all backgrounds and beliefs.
-Through these hiring practices and the firm’s community involvement, we strive to address racial disparity in our field and work to eliminate long-standing barriers to Black people and other persons of color.
+Through these hiring practices and the firm’s community involvement, we strive to address racial disparity in our field and work to eliminate long-standing barriers faced by communities of color.

 We are also reminded of the crucial role that state and local governments play in advancing equality for all.
 Working for equality at the state and local levels is essential in implementing policy changes that drive meaningful social progress.
 As a firm with a long-standing history of serving local municipalities, as well as volunteerism and outreach within our communities, we remain steadfast in our continued commitment to the fight against systemic racism and the desire to meet our country’s ideals and achieve true equality for all.